UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ```bash
 python upload.py
 ```
+After it is done scraping and uploading the code to S3, it will trigger the AWS Kendra index to sync the data source.

 Note: This upload process should take around 20-30 minutes.

 # Step 3 Alternative: Scrape new data (Slow)